When you finally get to take your pup home, the last thing on your mind is training them to behave and where to go to the toilet straight away, right?

 Although this may be the case and helping to settle your pup in as easily as possible is the only goal at this moment in time, it is really important to start communicating with your puppy about the way you want them to behave – we would advise you do it almost immediately so that they get in to a routine straight away.

-Here, we’ve listed 10 top tips on how to train your puppy from bringing them home for the first time.
+Here, we’ve listed 10 top tips on how to train your puppy, whether that be a pedigree puppy or a cross breed puppy from bringing them home for the first time.